kubeflow/website/content/docs/gke/gcp-e2e.md

 taking note of the following:

 * Make sure you deploy Kubeflow **{{% kf-latest-version %}}** or later.
-* You can choose to deploy Kubelow using the deployment UI or the CLI.
-Check the Kubeflow version to be deployed when using either the UI or the CLI.
 * Set up **OAuth client credentials** and **Cloud Identity-Aware Proxy (IAP)** as prompted during the deployment process.